1957 European Cup final: Fiorentina

 Fiorentina qualified after winning the 1955–56 Serie A. They were placed into the South-Central Europe group for the preliminary round draw, but were not among the first four teams drawn and received a bye to the first round.
 There they faced IFK Norrköping of Sweden, who had also received a bye.
 In the first leg at Stadio Artemio Franchi, they fell behind to an early goal by Harry Bild, but Claudio Bizzarri equalised shortly afterwards and the match finished 1–1.
 In the second leg, Giuseppe Virgili scored the only goal of the game to give Fiorentina a 2–1 win on aggregate.

 In the quarter-finals against Grasshoppers of Switzerland, Fiorentina jumped out to a 3–0 lead early in the first leg thanks to goals from Armando Segato and Romano Taccola (2), but Robert Ballaman pulled one back for the visitors.
 Julinho extended Fiorentina's aggregate lead early in the second leg, only for Ballaman to again reduce the Swiss side's deficit; nevertheless, Miguel Montuori scored Fiorentina's fifth goal of the tie, rendering Branislav Vukosavljević's late goal mere consolation in a 5–3 aggregate scoreline.

 Red Star Belgrade of Yugoslavia were Fiorentina's opponents in the semi-finals.
 The first leg was played in Belgrade and went goalless until two minutes from the end, when Maurilio Prini scored for the Italians.
 The second leg went goalless, and Fiorentina won the tie to become the first Italian side to reach the European Cup final.

 Match

-The final was held at the Santiago Bernabéu Stadium on 30 May 1957.
+The final was held at the Santiago Bernabéu on 30 May 1957.
 Leo Horn of the Netherlands refereed the game.
 A penalty from Di Stéfano and a goal from Gento gave Madrid a 2–0 victory and retention of the title.
 This was their second European Cup victory in as many years.